| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 Why is the

+pump is slow to pull down?
 Assuming the pump is OK (see below).
 You have air

 leaks in you system, collapsing vacuum hoses or contaminants which cause